Goodnight Nurse: Member changes and hiatus

-Paul Taite decided to leave Goodnight Nurse in early 2007 to pursue a career in Europe.
-His last performance with Goodnight Nurse was at the Auckland Big Day Out in January 2007 - saying farewell to the band he formed with Joel & Jaden and served for almost 6 years together.
-Following Taite's departure, the remaining two band members - needing a bass player - approached Sam McCarthy of CapGunHero to replace Taite.
+Paul Taite left Goodnight Nurse in early 2007 to pursue a career in Europe.
+His last performance with the band was at the Auckland Big Day Out in January 2007 – saying farewell to the band he formed with Joel and Jaden and served for almost 6 years together.
+Following Taite's departure, the remaining two band members – needing a bass player – approached Sam McCarthy of CapGunHero to replace Taite.
 In August 2007, vocalist Joel Little announced on the band's website that "Goodnight Nurse is now a 4-piece!" and that they'd been "wanting to do it for ages".
 The new member was to be Rowan Crowe, who would take up bass as Sam McCarthy would be "moving over to guitar".
 Joel stated that new bass player Rowan Crowe "is epic and he likes to jump off high places and go dumpster diving" and also that he "is a legend".